report this ad

 How to Play

-Famous people whose first names start with "H." I allowed for alternatives if you're a bad speller, but sorry, must get first name too.
+Famous people whose first names start with "H." I allowed for alternatives if you're a bad speller, but in most cases you must get first name.
 Don't worry about middle names

 Danish author of children's stories